USEPA/StreamCatTools/README.md

 ## StreamCatTools: Tools to work with the [StreamCat](https://www.epa.gov/national-aquatic-resource-surveys/streamcat-dataset) API within R and access the full suite of StreamCat catchment and waterhsed scale metrics for all NHDPlusV2 stream reaches and catchments.

-`StreamCatTools` is a draft R package for accessing StreamCat data via the StreamCat API and for working with site data in conjunction with StreamCat and NHDPlus.
-The StreamCat API is currently for users on the EPA network so the functions in the package will not currently work for those outside the EPA. `StreamCatTools` is alpha development - this is a work in progress, look for a working package release soon.
+`StreamCatTools` is an R package for accessing StreamCat data via the StreamCat API and for working with site data in conjunction with StreamCat and NHDPlus. `StreamCatTools` is in development but currently contains a core set of functions for working with the StreamCat API in R. Look for more details on contributing to the package soon.

 ### Installation